 The project requires the installation of a scaffold system surrounding the entire Dome from the base of the Statue of Freedom down to the Dome Skirt.
 At night the scaffolding will be lit as work continues.
 At the interior of the Rotunda, a white catenary system in the shape of a doughnut will be installed above the Frieze of American History to protect the public.
 The doughnut configuration allows the Apotheosis to be seen during the restoration process.
-A covered walkway through the Rotunda is required as the catenary system is installed at the beginning of the project, as well as at the end of the project.

 What are the impacts of this project on visitors and staff?